3mdeb/news-and-ideas/blog/content/post/2022-06-15-fobnail_minimal_os.md

 attestation, we can run the target system from an external device by using `kexec`.

-The process of generating minimal OS is not complicated and looks similar to building system images from `meta-trenchboot` or `meta-pcengines`.
-Firstly, we need to download the latest kas container:
+The process of generating minimal OS is not complicated.
+In our case, we were using a PC running Ubuntu 20.04 Firstly, we need to download the latest `kas container`:

 ```
+$ mkdir ~/bin
 $ wget -O ~/bin/kas-container https://raw.githubusercontent.com/siemens/kas/3.0.2/kas-container
 $ chmod +x ~/bin/kas-container
 ```